tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Maintenance/Seasons.md

 columns: seasonCode str, description str, fiscalYear str, dates str

 ## Season Tab
-Under the maintenance header there will be a link named Seasons, click this and you will be brought to the management page for a season.
+Under the maintenance header there will be a link named Seasons, click this and you will be brought to the management menu for a season.

 ## Add a season
-While in the season page, you can click the add button, this will popup with a menu to add a new season.
+While in the season menu, you can click the add button, this will popup with a menu to add a new season.

 Required fields: seasonCode, fiscalYear, and dates